Setting up a CI/CD pipeline to deploy App Builder apps using GitHub Actions

 Step 5: Add any custom secrets

-If your App Builder app requires other application secrets (such as API keys for third-party APIs), you will also need to store them in GitHub Secrets.
+If your App Builder app requires other application secrets (such as API keys for third-party APIs), you will also need to store them in the stage GitHub Actions environment.
 To do so

 1. Add your secrets to deploy_stage.yml file.
 Add them under the env key under the Deploy step.